 Eriodictyon tomentosum is great for a butterfly garden.

-Eriodictyon tomentosum's foliage color is white and type is evergreen.
+Foliage of Eriodictyon tomentosum has color white and is evergreen.

 Communities for Eriodictyon tomentosum:Chaparral and Central Oak Woodland.